simonblaue/YOLACT_RGBD/README.md

 This is an extension from YOLACT https://github.com/dbolya/yolact.git to include depth data in the model.

 ## Get started
 First download this repo, then install the yolact package from this in your pytorch with cuda environment.
-To set up such an envirement install the dependencies with the requirements file and an according cuda version.

-      pip install -r requirements.txt
+For creating such an environment look at environment.yaml in the yolact_pkg folder.

 To install the yolact package, run:

       cd yolact_pkg
       python -m pip install -e .

+Then install further dependencies with the requirements file.

+      cd ../
+      pip install -r requirements.txt

 ## Models and Datasets
-If you want to re train the RGBD model you need the pretrained backbone weights from resnet1010 found <a href='https://drive.google.com/file/d/1tvqFPd4bJtakOlmn-uIA492g2qurRChj/view'>here </a>.
+If you want to re train the RGBD model you need the pretrained backbone weights from resnet101 found <a href='https://drive.google.com/file/d/1tvqFPd4bJtakOlmn-uIA492g2qurRChj/view'>here </a>.
 This file has to be put in ./weights in this repo.

 For datasets or pre trained models send me a message.